-e Statement of Revenues, Expenditures and Changes in Fund Balance ands to the Statement of Activities June 30, 2018 - , Net Change in Fund d Balance - Governmental Funds \$ (141,003) Amounts reported different because: for governmental activities in the statement of activities are Governmental funds report capital outlays as expenditures. , However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which capital outlays of \$209,124 differed from depreciation expense of 120 500
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balance of Governmental Funds to the Statement of Activities For the year ended June 30, 2019

+Net Change in Fund Balance - Governmental Funds

+Amounts reported for governmental activities in the statement of activities are different because:

+Governmental funds report capital outlays as expenditures.
+However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
+This is the amount by which capital outlays of \$98,301 differed from depreciation expense of \$97,077.